IMO-grand-challenge/IMO-grand-challenge.github.io/README.md

 *Credit*.
 Each proof certificate that the AI produces must be checkable by the Lean kernel in 10 minutes (which is approximately the amount of time it takes a human judge to judge a human's solution).
 Unlike human competitors, the AI has no opportunity for partial credit.

 *Resources*.
-The AI has only as much time as a human competitor (4.5 hours for each set of 3 problems), but there are no other limits on the computational resources it may use.
+The AI has only as much time as a human competitor (4.5 hours for each set of 3 problems), but there are no other limits on the computational resources it may use during that time.

 *Reproducibility*.
 The AI must be open-source, released publicly before the first day of the IMO, and be easily reproduceable.
 The AI cannot query the Internet.